 We are often asked what sets us apart from other programs and universities.
 We have outlined below what we feel are our program strengths and given advantages to attending our program.

-- Loma Linda University's occupational therapy program earned a 10-year accreditation for its excellence in educating in the field of occupational therapy.
-This status was earned on August 2003 and runs through 2013.
+- Loma Linda University's Occupational Therapy program earned a 10-year accreditation for its excellence in educating in the field of Occupational Therapy.

 - Balance of theory and practical skills providing a well rounded education for today's OT professional.